Manila Hotel: Suites

 The three-bedroom MacArthur suite was the residence of Gen. MacArthur while living in the country.
 The suite is located on the 5th floor of the original structure.

-The Penthouse, the most expensive suite with its private swimming pool on the 18th floor, has a view of Manila Bay, Rizal Park and the 16th-century Spanish walled city of Intramuros opposite the hotel.
-Like the Presidential Suite, the penthouse is decorated with rare paintings, Asian antiques and Filipino crafts.
 The MacArthur, Presidential and Penthouse Suites provide 24-hour butler service.

 Facilities and services

 The hotel's guest facilities and other services include limousine and luxury car rental, a helipad on the roof deck, airport transfer and transport assistance, medical clinic, a Business Center with Internet access, 24-hour full menu room service and concierge, laundry service, a delicatessen, a hair salon and souvenir shops.

 Recreation

 The Manila Hotel Spa is located by the bay offering massages and other therapies.
 Guests could use the outdoor pool and the Health Club.

 Restaurants

 The hotel has three restaurants, three bars and a delicatessen offering a range of cuisines, from Chinese to European.
 These are Cafe Ilang-Ilang, Red Jade, Champagne Room, Tap Room Bar, Lobby Lounge and Pool Bar.